Adithya-Satyarthi/YOLO11-TQ/README.md

 ttq_checkpoints/                # TTQ stage checkpoints
-checkpoints/                    # BitLinear checkpoints saved_models/                   # Contains the trained model you can run to check the resutls
+checkpoints/                    # BitLinear checkpoints saved_models/                   # Contains the trained model you can run to check the results
 ```

 ---